TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

   public sealed class Response : IUserDetails
   ```

 - **Validator**: Provides validation rules for the request, ensuring that the data meets expected formats and constraints before processing by the API.
+These same rules will be evaluated by the API Server to ensure data integrity.
   ```csharp
   public sealed class Validator : AbstractValidator<Query>
   ```